masonchandler05/UCARE-Graphics/Daily Journal.md

 - in the analysis of census visuals, I made a new df to work better using the sample plots framework
 - made all of the visuals in 2 different ways (by state and type of visual)(by disability and type of visual)
 - pushed visuals to github
-- look into duties I need to do for UCARE program itself(workshops ect.)
+- look into duties I need to do for UCARE program itself(workshops etc.)

+7/14/25:
+- thinking about how to the experimental design should be
+- created visuals that grouped together data based on the SD so that similar state sizes are together
+- this can allow us to grab a few states from a category or stratify states from several categories to understand how people interpret data when its very diffrent magnitudes